K0rgana/web-advcd/README.md

    });
    ```

-1. Now in the **initialState** create a new state named `value` and `status` that will store pokemons list , if the pokemon list doesn't exist wet we will inicialize with a empty array.
+1. Now in the **initialState** create a new state named `value` and `status` that will store Pokemons list, if the Pokemon list doesn't exist wet we will initialize with a empty array.

    ```js
    const initialStateValue = [];